British national contracts Ebola in Sierra Leone

 On Aug.
 5 British Airways announced it was suspending flights to Sierra Leone and Liberia until Aug.
 31 due to the deteriorating public health situation.

-The British foreign ministry has said Britons should think carefully before travelling to Sierra Leone, Guinea or Liberia.
+The British foreign ministry has said Britons should think carefully before traveling to Sierra Leone, Guinea or Liberia.

 "General medical facilities throughout Sierra Leone are currently under severe strain due to the Ebola outbreak and unable to provide the same standard of healthcare as in the UK," current advice states.